Saw III: Plot

-After being imprisoned in the bathroom in the previous film, Detective Eric Matthews breaks his foot with a toilet lid to escape.
+After being imprisoned in the bathroom, Detective Eric Matthews breaks his foot with a toilet lid to escape.
 Six months later, the scene of a Jigsaw game is discovered by Officer Rigg's SWAT team.
 The victim, Troy, had to rip chains from his body to escape a bomb.
-Detective Kerry points out that the room's exit was welded shut, breaking Jigsaw's modus operandi of allowing his victims an opportunity to survive.
+Detective Allison Kerry points out that the room's exit was welded shut, breaking Jigsaw's modus operandi of allowing his victims an opportunity to survive.
 Kerry is abducted and awakens in a harness hooked into her ribs.
-She retrieves the key from a beaker of acid as instructed, but the lock does not open and the trap inevitably kills her.
+She retrieves the key from a beaker of acid as instructed, but opening the lock does not keep the trap from killing her.

 Dr. Lynn Denlon is abducted from the hospital she works at and brought to the now bedridden John Kramer.
 His apprentice, Amanda, locks a collar armed with five shotgun shells around Lynn's neck that is connected to John's heart rate monitor and will detonate if she moves out of range or John dies.
-Lynn is instructed by Amanda to keep him alive until another test subject has completed his game; the victim, Jeff, a grief-stricken father who was consumed with vengeance after the death of his son Dylan in a drunk driving accident, must undergo a series of tests at an abandoned meatpacking plant to confront those involved in the case.
+Lynn is instructed by Amanda to keep him alive until another test subject has completed his game; the victim, Jeff, a grief-stricken father who was consumed with vengeance after the death of his son Dylan in a drunk driving crash years earlier, must undergo a series of tests at an abandoned meatpacking plant to confront those involved in the case.